PSYCHOTHERAPY for men

 -

-Struggling with shame or secrecy – maybe around pornography, compulsive behaviours, emotional suppression or issues from growing up
+Struggling with shame, secrecy or self-loathing – maybe around pornography, compulsive behaviours, emotional suppression or issues from growing up

 -